Elevated entrance: The elevated entrance in medieval castles

 The elevated entrance was usually reached on a wooden or stone staircase or from a footbridge from another part of the building.
 Immediately in front of the entrance there was usually a wooden platform; on particularly long stairways there could be intermediate landings.
 A steep stairway and narrow landing in front of the entrance made it difficult for attackers to use heavy demolition equipment such as battering rams.
 Below the entranceway the corbels or putlog holes have often survived.
 Even the fixtures of the original wooden stairways are frequently still visible.
 In several cases, elevated entranceways built in the Late Middle Ages or Early Modern times were accessed by staircase towers with spiral staircases.

 Occasionally an elevated entrance was also guarded by a small drawbridge.
 Wooden stairways were often protected from the weather by a porch.
 Such a structure is shown in a 1449 votive picture by the Bavarian castle builder (Burgpfleger), Bernd von Seyboltsdorf (Schärding, Upper Austria).
 The entrance of the oriel opens at the side and access is gained over a wooden staircase, complete with railings, that is clearly firmly fixed.

 The simplest form of access was a movable ladder that could quickly be hauled up in the event of attack.
 In permanently occupied castles, however, this type of access was hardly ever used.
 Certainly rope ladders were occasionally used.
 Having a rope ladder or even a simple rope ready would make sense if a longer wooden ladder could not be hauled into the building.
 Several authors even suggest that rope ladders could have been the most common means of entering and leaving the building (Hans Max von Aufseß).

-A miniature in the Codex Manesse (Her Kristan von Hamle) shows how a man is hoisted in a basket up to an elevated entrance by a woman with the help of a rope.
+A miniature in the Codex Manesse shows how the poet Kristan von Hamle is hoisted in a basket up to an elevated entrance by a woman with the help of a rope.
 This is representative of a common motif that is particularly well known from the Virgil Legends of the Middle Ages (Vergil in the Basket).
 The lady loved by Virgil promises to meet him at night in her tower room, hauling him up to her room in a basket.
 However, she deliberately leaves the basket hanging half way up and the jilted Virgil becomes the laughing stock of the local people the following morning when they see him there.
 The German sayings "to leave someone hanging in the air" (jemanden in der Luft hängen lassen) and "to give someone a basket" (einen Korb geben) probably go back to this legend.
 Whether rope lifts of this sort were widely used, either for goods or to lift people, is not clear.

 In the more recent castle science literature the rope lift is rarely seen as a method of reaching an elevated entrance.